Meraki-Solutions/express-router-adapter/README.md

   })
 ```

-What ever is posted will be in body... but maybe I want to whitelist what makes it to my handler.
+What ever is posted will be in body... but maybe I want to whitelist which properties are passed to the handler as the `model` property.

 ```ts
 @autoinject